Medical Malpractice Attorneys Help Families Recover Compensation for Babies Injured at Birth in Illinois

 CP refers to a group of neurological disorders that affect an individual’s ability to move and to develop physically.
 CP is caused when normal brain development is disrupted, and these disruptions most often occur before or at birth.
 In some cases, the disruption is associated with a genetic abnormality or an infectious disease.
 Medical research suggests, however, that a large number of CP cases are caused by fetal distress prior to or during delivery.
 Many of these cases might have been prevented but for mistakes—some rising to the level of malpractice—by medical staff.

 For example, if a doctor fails to order fetal heart rate monitoring during labor, distress may go unnoticed until it is too late.
 Similarly, a failure to order a necessary cesarean section could lead to fetal distress and a lack of oxygen to the brain (hypoxia).
-Both of these scenarios could represent instances of medical malpractice, depending on the individual circumstances.
+Both scenarios could represent instances of medical malpractice, depending on the individual circumstances.

 Building a Case Following a CP Diagnosis

 CP is often not diagnosed until the child is several years old, as the muscle and movement deficiencies may not be evident before then.
 This means that it can be challenging to pinpoint the cause of the child’s problems.
 Filing a cerebral palsy birth injury claim requires careful analysis of medical records from pregnancy, and labor and delivery.
 The skilled attorneys at Walsh, Knippen & Cetina, Chartered have the knowledge and experience to evaluate medical records and we understand the importance of working with experts to determine the cause of the child’s condition.